Everything You Need to Know About Hydroquinone

 #4.
 Uses of Hydroquinone

-Due to its bleaching effect, Hydroquinone has been prescribed by dermatologists and cosmetologists alike to effectively lighten pigmented skin.
+Due to its skin bleaching effect, Hydroquinone has been prescribed by dermatologists and cosmetologists alike to effectively lighten pigmented skin.
 It is used to clear effects of old age on the skin and pigmentation that comes from various skin problems.
 Here are some conditions which hydroquinone topical creams are used to treat.

-This is a skin disorder that causes hyper-pigmented lesions on the face but can also occur on the neck and back of forearms.
+This is a skin condition that causes hyper-pigmented lesions on the face but can also occur on the neck and back of forearms.
 The condition, which is known to worsen with exposure to sunlight, is partly linked to prolonged periods in the sun and partly to hormonal changes.
 This is because it is common at puberty, during pregnancy and with use of hormonal birth control.

 The hyperpigmentation is not just topical, it stems from the skin cells responsible for making melanosomes (the site for melanin synthesis).
 A malfunction of the cells cause excess production of melanin which manifests in both the top and bottom layer of the skin.